Germany has yet to legalize recreational cannabis, but is there room for more medical cannabis growers in their market?

 Cannabis Legalization in Germany

-Cannabis for recreational and adult-use is prohibited in Germany, but medical cannabis was legalized in 2017.
+Medical cannabis in Germany was legalized in 2017.
 The 2017 legislation expanded options for prescribing medical cannabis in the form of dried flower and cannabis extracts.
 German cannabis products must be produced to meet pharmaceutical quality standards that are set out in the European Good Manufacturing Practices (EU-GMP).
 Cannabis cultivators must also follow Good Agricultural and Collection Practice (GACP).
 The Federal Institute for Drugs and Medical Devices (BfArM) has a “Cannabis Agency” that oversees the contacting, production, and distribution of cannabis in Germany.

 Drug Scheduling of Cannabis in Germany